joetansey1/Bring-a-Trailer-Scraper/README.md

 Python Code, Selenium and Chromium scraper, and error checking plus progress

 Writes to InfluxDB, this project is on a Raspberry Pi but of course portable.
 Grafana visualizations

+The file you want is bat_historical_selenium_scraper.py I never had much luck with the RSS one (too few listings to bother), and also the influx_writer.py